 |If they only wore skates, this would look like an "Ice Vanities" number from The Donny & Marie Show|

 When it comes to Lost Horizon, I think American audiences betrayed Ross Hunter by acting like they expected something other than vulgar schlock from him (after all, he had been feeding them just that for 20 years).
 But I also think Hunter betrayed American audiences by falling prey to that great

 Hollywood sickness: mistaking success for talent.

 Airport was a wildly popular film, but, no offense to fans, just add a few Bacharach songs and lead-footed dances and its every bit as awful as Lost Horizon.
 But since it was the biggest grosser of the year and garnered Ross Hunter his first and only Academy Award® nomination, it was inevitable that he wouldn't just see this as a case of giving the public what they wanted (like a fast food burger), but evidence of his talent.
 The thing that sinks Lost Horizon is that it just takes itself too seriously and tries too hard to be an important film.
 When Hunter was content to make glossy, easily-digestible, escapist fluff, he was perhaps the top of his craft.
-When he actually started to see himself as an artist capable of making a good film...well, delusion crept in, held the door open for pretension, and they both kicked Hunter in the pants.
+When he actually started to see himself as a messenger of spiritual uplift...well, delusion crept in, held the door open for pretension, and they both kicked Hunter in the pants.